JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 ### Controlling Downloads by the Gradle Plugin
 As mentioned in the section about [configuring the intellij platform](#configuring-the-gradle-plugin-for-building-intellij-platform-plugin-projects) used for building plugin projects, the Gradle plugin will fetch the version of the IntelliJ Platform specified by the default or by the `intellij` attributes.
 Standardizing the versions of the Gradle plugin and Gradle system across projects will minimize the time spent downloading versions.

 There are controls for managing the IntelliJ IDEA Gradle plugin version, and the version of Gradle itself.
 The Gradle plugin version is defined in the `plugins {}` section of a project's `build.gradle` file.
-The Gradle version is in defined in a project's `gradle-wrapper.properties`.
+The Gradle version is defined in `<PROJECT ROOT>/gradle/wrapper/gradle-wrapper.properties`.

 ### Patching the Plugin Configuration File
 A plugin project's `plugin.xml` file has element values that are "patched" at build time from the attributes of the `patchPluginXml` ([Patching DSL](https://github.com/JetBrains/gradle-intellij-plugin#patching-dsl)) task.